Minimizing Fire Risks

 Deadly fire has become more severe and almost commonplace the last few years in the US.
 In California’s North Bay alone during the fall of 2017, over 200,000 acres, 5,000 structures and 42 lives were lost to wildfires.
 All this in a span of about three weeks.
 Just a couple years ago, almost the entire community of Weed California, just north of Mt.
 Shasta went up in flames.

 Here are some interesting US statistics for fire risk.
 45 million homes are built in areas designated as wildland/urban interface areas.
 This mean 45,000,000 homes are at risk of being affected by a wildland fire.
 That is a lot.
 That amounts to about 100 million people.
 72,000 communities are at potential risk from a wildfire.
 You or someone you know its likely living in a home in one of these areas.
 Do them a favor and share this page with them.

-Firefighters are some of the strongest, most dedicated and brave people I know, but they really can’t do much in the midst of one of these gigantic firestorms and they certainly can’t save every structure.
-But unlike the massive, surprise destruction of floods, hurricanes, earthquakes and tsunami’s there are two affordable and fairly simple ways you can make your home safer from wildfires.
+Firefighters are some of the strongest, most dedicated and brave people I know, but once a massive fire gets going, they really can’t do much.
+They certainly can’t save every structure.
+So homeowners in these areas need to take action ahead of time to help reduce their risk.
+Good news is that unlike the massive, surprise destruction of floods, hurricanes, earthquakes and tsunami’s there are two affordable and fairly simple ways homeowners can make their properties safer and more resistant to fire.